a-bangk/snippets.eu/README.md

 ## Development
 ### Environments
-Environment is set the environmental variable ENV_FOR_DYNACONF, see settings.toml for possible environments
+Which database is determined by FLASK_ENV, see settings.toml for possible environments

 ```
-export ENV_FOR_DYNACONF=development
-export ENV_FOR_DYNACONF=personal
+export FLASK_ENV=
 ```
 ### Testing

+VSCode uses pytest and relies on a local test database

 ```
 >pytest
 ```

-runs all tests, they are in test_setOne.py

 ## Infrastructure
 Currently running on raspberrypi codename hal.